 This Instant Pot Broccoli Cheddar Soup recipe is easy and delicious and has become one of my favorite go to recipes when I want a comforting bowl of soup.
 There are many variations on this soup, but I find that this recipe provides the perfect balance of flavor and texture for people who are fans of Panera Broccoli Cheddar Soup.

-Why This Broccoli Cheddar Soup Is First-Rate
+Why This Soup Is So Good

 Instant Pot Broccoli Cheddar Soup is pure comfort in a bowl.
 It's a hearty and healthy soup, perfect for crisp fall days and cold winter evenings.
 When you want something simple, but comforting to eat, this soup is the perfect choice.